renatabiniek/hush-daisies/README.md

   **Worked:** Adding extra conditions to the result count display for mulitple or no categories selected resolved this issue.

+* **Product without category not showing on the product list when filtered**

+  I noticed that if there was no category assigned to a product, it was not being included in the product list when All florals nav link was clicked.
+This was due to the filter being limited to specific category names.
+Changed it to all products and that resolved the issue.

 ### Devices and browsers tested

 [NEEDS UPDATE!]